 Big bonus to those in small Georgia towns

 Diasyst can be used anywhere of course, but in rural areas, it’s especially helpful to people who have to travel long distances to visit a specialist.
 The hassle of scheduling and making those long trips is reduced while monitoring is increased.

 Something interesting happens when people start using Diasyst.
 They have lower blood sugars, safer blood sugars — and more blood sugars sustained at goal.
-In a couple of studies, participants who used Diasyst showed, on average, lower A1C (blood sugar) levels.
-The increased monitoring they received is believed to have contributed to those results (along with more concise pharmacotherapy management and patient engagement).
+In a couple of studies, participants who used Diasyst showed, on average, lower A1C and blood sugar levels.
+This increased monitoring is believed to have contributed to those results (along with more concise pharmacotherapy management and patient engagement).

 It started as a senior project (kind of)

 In 2011, Chun Yong was an undergrad at Georgia Tech.
 As part of his senior thesis, he was paired with Dr. Lawrence Phillips, an Emory professor of endocrinology and director of clinical studies at the Atlanta VA Medical Center.
 Their research yielded the intellectual property that led to Diasyst.